by jim goulding

 Remember, the rally from late 1924 up until the

 1929 crash was huge.
-For many other reasons, like invention
+For many other reasons, like invention cycles and real

-continues over the next few months and we break out to 10k-10.5k, we will head
+next few months and we break out to 10k-10.5k, we will head straight up to 18k

-straight up to 18k over the next 20 months.
-We’ll peak at 35k sometime in mid
+over the next 20 months.
+We’ll peak at 35k sometime in mid to early 2008.

 If the above theory fizzles, over the coming months, we’ll start the last leg of the rally in Nov 2004 and continue to 35k by mid 2008, with the break starting in Oct ‘09.